ITfoxtec/FoxIDs/docs/language.md

 ## Translation in track

 It is possible to add track specific translations for each text element in multiple languages in [FoxIDs Control Client](control.md#foxids-control-client).

+> If you want to change a text and thereby not using the default text.
+It can be archived by adding a new text for each supported language.

 Add translation to a track: